 My Miniature American Shepherd breeding dogs are either tested for or clear by parentage for prcd-PRA, MDR1, HSF4, and DM.
 They have also had their hips graded by OFA and received passing grades.

 I thoroughly research the pedigrees of my Miniature American Shepherd breeding dogs before pairing them together.
-I am so serious about pedigree research that I created and run a free online pedigree database for Miniature American Shepherds with my friend to help other people research pedigrees as well.
-We have entered around 11,000 dogs into the database.
+I am so serious about pedigree research that I created and run a free online pedigree database with my friend for Miniature American Shepherds to help other people research pedigrees as well.
+There are over 15,000 dogs in our database.

 Another thing that I consider when matching my Miniature American Shepherd puppies with their new families is how well my puppies conform to the breed standard based on the structural evaluations that I do when my puppies are about 8 weeks old.
 I evaluate the structure of all of my Miniature American Shepherd puppies whether or not I am planning to keep any for my breeding program so that I can know what level of structural quality I am producing in my Miniature American Shepherds and what faults to keep an eye on when selecting future breeding pairs.

-My puppies eat Fromm Puppy Gold formula when they start eating kibble.
-I have chosen to feed them this food because it is easier to find than Farmina.
-My Miniature American Shepherd puppies leave with enough food for their new owners to use to switch them over to a different dog food if they choose not to continue to feed them Fromm.
+My puppies eat Canidae All Life Stages when they start eating kibble.
+It is available at Petco and at specialty pet stores.
+My Miniature American Shepherd puppies leave with enough food for their new owners to use to switch them over to a different dog food if they choose not to continue to feed them Canidae All Life Stages.

 I spend a lot of quality time with my Miniature American Shepherd puppies from the time they are born until they leave to their new families.
 My puppies are handled frequently when they are small and played with when they start running around.
 My puppies receive plenty of physical and mental stimulation to help them prepare for future experiences they may encounter later in their lives.